nitrix/imgui-go/README.md

 ## Progress

-The bindings are written manually on an "as-needed" basis.
-The GLFW API is kept intentionally compatible with `github.com/go-gl/glfw`.
+The bindings are still very limited.
+The generator needs to be re-written to handle many conversion edge cases.

 ## Important

 You're currently limited to using the OpenGL and GLFW backends.
-The GLFW window must be created with this library because the backends rely on recently added enums that not all other popular bindings support.
+The GLFW window must be created by [this other library](https://github.com/nitrix/glfw-go) because the backends rely on recently added enums that not all the other popular bindings support.

 ## License